 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts and his gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD's IAD participated with federal authorities in a joint federally-led investigation of allegations that Watts, and later Mohammed, may have been engaging in criminal activity against drug dealers at the Ida B. Wells housing complex.
-The City states that the federal government determined it would be and was in charge of the joint investigation, and that the United States Attorney's Office would control and did control the results of everything that resulted from the investigation.
-To the extent this paragraph alleges or infers the City, Cline, and/or Kirby were obligated to take actions that would have interfered with, obstructed, and/or exposed a pending confidential investigation, the City denies those allegations.
-The City denies the remaining allegations in paragraph 37.
+To the extent those allegations are intended to refer to the Defendant Officers, the City admits that CPD's IAD participated with federal authorities in a joint federally-led investigation of allegations that Watts may have been engaging in criminal activity against drug dealers at the Ida B. Wells housing complex.
+The City states that the federal government determined it would be in charge of the joint investigation and that the United States Attorney's Office would control everything that resulted from the investigation.
+To the extent this paragraph alleges or infers the City, Cline, or Kirby were obligated to take actions that would have interfered with, obstructed, and/or exposed a pending confidential investigation, the City denies those allegations.
+The City denies the remaining allegations in paragraph 47.

-38. Defendants Cline and Kirby deliberately chose to turn a blind eye to the pattern of wrongdoing by Watts and his gang.
+48. Defendants Cline and Kirby deliberately chose to turn a blind eye to the pattern of wrongdoing by Watts and his gang.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts and his gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City denies the remaining allegations contained in paragraph 38.
+The City denies the remaining allegations contained in paragraph 48.

-39. As a direct and proximate result of the deliberate indifference of defendants Cline and Kirby, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrest, detention, and prosecution of plaintiff, as described above.
+49. As a direct and proximate result of the deliberate indifference of defendants Cline and Kirby, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrest, detention, and prosecution of plaintiff, as described above.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts and his gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City denies the remaining allegations contained in paragraph 39.
+The City denies the remaining allegations contained in paragraph 49.

-VI.
+VII.
 Official Policies and Customs of the Chicago Police Department Were the Moving Force behind the Defendants' Misconduct

-40. At all relevant times, the Chicago Police Department maintained official policies and customs that facilitated and condoned the Defendants' misconduct.
+50. At all relevant times, the Chicago Police Department maintained official policies and customs that facilitated and condoned the Defendants' misconduct.